dbatbold/beep/README.md

  SR#    - release time, 0-9, default 4

  Clef:
- CB     - G and F clef partition (Base).
+ CB     - G and F clef partition (Bass).
 If line ends
           with 'CB', the next line will be played as bass.

  Measures: